d2l-ai/d2l-en/chapter_introduction/index.md

 and that are directly related to consumers.
 Many of such advances are attributed to deep learning.

 * Intelligent assistants, such as Apple's Siri, Amazon's Alexa, and Google's assistant, are able to answer spoken questions with a reasonable degree of accuracy.
-This includes menial tasks such as turning on light switches (a boon to the disabled) up to making barber's appointments and offering phone support dialog.
+  This includes menial tasks, like turning on light switches, and more complex tasks, like arranging barber's appointments and offering phone support dialog.
   This is likely the most noticeable sign that AI is affecting our lives.
 * A key ingredient in digital assistants is the ability to recognize speech accurately.
-Gradually the accuracy of such systems has increased to the point where they reach human parity for certain applications :cite:`Xiong.Wu.Alleva.ea.2018`.
+  Gradually, the accuracy of such systems has increased to the point of achieving human parity for certain applications :cite:`Xiong.Wu.Alleva.ea.2018`.
-* Object recognition likewise has come a long way.
+* Object recognition has likewise come a long way.
   Estimating the object in a picture was a fairly challenging task in 2010.
   On the ImageNet benchmark researchers from NEC Labs and University of Illinois at Urbana-Champaign achieved a top-5 error rate of 28% :cite:`Lin.Lv.Zhu.ea.2010`.
   By 2017, this error rate was reduced to 2.25% :cite:`Hu.Shen.Sun.2018`.
-Similarly, stunning results have been achieved for identifying birds or diagnosing skin cancer.
+  Similarly, stunning results have been achieved for identifying birds and for diagnosing skin cancer.
-* Games used to be a bastion of human intelligence.
+* Prowess in games used to provide a measuring stick for human intelligence.
   Starting from TD-Gammon, a program for playing backgammon using temporal difference reinforcement learning, algorithmic and computational progress has led to algorithms for a wide range of applications.
-Unlike backgammon, chess has a much more complex state space and set of actions.
+  Unlike backgammon, chess has
+  a much more complex state space and set of actions.
   DeepBlue beat Garry Kasparov using massive parallelism, special-purpose hardware and efficient search through the game tree :cite:`Campbell.Hoane-Jr.Hsu.2002`.
   Go is more difficult still, due to its huge state space.
   AlphaGo reached human parity in 2015, using deep learning combined with Monte Carlo tree sampling :cite:`Silver.Huang.Maddison.ea.2016`.
-  The challenge in Poker was that the state space is large and it is not fully observed (we do not know the opponents' cards).
+  The challenge in Poker was that the state space is large and only partially observed
+  (we do not know the opponents' cards).
   Libratus exceeded human performance in Poker using efficiently structured strategies :cite:`Brown.Sandholm.2017`.
-  This illustrates the impressive progress in games and the fact that advanced algorithms played a crucial part in them.
 * Another indication of progress in AI is the advent of self-driving cars and trucks.
-While full autonomy is not quite within reach yet, excellent progress has been made in this direction, with companies such as Tesla, NVIDIA, and Waymo shipping products that enable at least partial autonomy.
+  While full autonomy is not quite within reach, excellent progress has been made in this direction, with companies such as Tesla, NVIDIA, and Waymo shipping products that enable at least partial autonomy.
   What makes full autonomy so challenging is that proper driving requires the ability to perceive, to reason and to incorporate rules into a system.
   At present, deep learning is used primarily in the computer vision aspect of these problems.
   The rest is heavily tuned by engineers.

-Again, the above list barely scratches the surface of where machine learning has impacted practical applications.
+This barely scratches the surface for implactful applications of machine learning.
 For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances at least in parts to machine learning.
 Machine learning is thus becoming a ubiquitous tool for engineers and scientists.

-Frequently, the question of the AI apocalypse, or the AI singularity has been raised in non-technical articles on AI.
+Frequently, questions about a coming AI apocalypse and the plausibility of a *singularity* have been raised in non-technical articles on AI.
-The fear is that somehow machine learning systems will become sentient and decide independently from their programmers (and masters) about things that directly affect the livelihood of humans.
+The fear is that somehow machine learning systems will become sentient and make decisions, independently from their programmers that directly impact the lives of humans.
-To some extent, AI already affects the livelihood of humans in an immediate way: creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
+To some extent, AI already affects the livelihood of humans in direct ways: creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
 More frivolously, we can ask Alexa to switch on the coffee machine.

-Fortunately, we are far from a sentient AI system that is ready to manipulate its human creators (or burn their coffee).
+Fortunately, we are far from a sentient AI system that could deliberately manipulate its human creators.
 First, AI systems are engineered, trained and deployed in a specific, goal-oriented manner.
 While their behavior might give the illusion of general intelligence, it is a combination of rules, heuristics and statistical models that underlie the design.
 Second, at present tools for *artificial general intelligence*